x3rdev/MekanismTurrets/README.md

 ## Features

 - **Automated Turrets**: Set up automatic defense turrets to protect your base from hostile mobs and intruders.
-- **Advanced Laser Fences**: Impenetrable laser barriers to guard your perimeter with style.
-- **Customizable Security Systems**: Tailor your defense mechanisms to fit your needs, including smart targeting systems.
 - **Seamless Mekanism Integration**: Utilizes Mekanism's energy systems and materials.

 Stay tuned for new updates, features, and compatibility patches!